Skip to main content

 PrecinctIncrease streakAvg. yearly rise

-Vorstershoop has averaged +31% annual crime growth over 3 consecutive years of increase — the most sustained worsening trend in the province.
+Bedwang has averaged +25% annual crime growth over 5 consecutive years of increase — the most sustained worsening trend in the province.

 The Trend Surprises